-The tech-heavy Nasdaq rose as much as 0.4 percent to hit a record level of 6,007.72 helped by gains in Biogen and Apple.
+The tech-heavy Nasdaq rose as much as 0.65 percent to hit a record level of 6,022.65, powered by gains in index heavyweights Apple and Microsoft.

-The index first breached the 5,000 mark on March 7, 2000 and closed above that level two days later during the height of the tech boom.
+The index had breached the 5,000 mark on March 7, 2000 and closed above that level two days later during the height of the tech boom.

 Biogen’s shares jumped more than 4 percent after the biotech company reported better-than-expected quarterly profit and revenue on Tuesday.

-The S&P 500 index showed 57 52-week highs and two lows, while the Nasdaq recorded 114 highs and nine lows.
+The S&P 500 index showed 77 52-week highs and three lows, while the Nasdaq recorded 164 highs and 26 lows.
 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Anil D‘Silva)